 Essex Business School staff join us from all over the world.
 Our international academics bring a range of global perspectives to their teaching, so you learn how to manage diverse cultures in an ever-changing and highly competitive global reality.

 You are taught by a highly qualified, enthusiastic team with wide-ranging research interests and proven academic track records.
-We are ranked in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018), ensuring our teaching is always up-to-date with current and emerging management trends.
+We're ranked in the UK's top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018), ensuring our teaching is always up-to-date with current and emerging management trends.

 You are based at our Southend Campus, a dynamic seaside resort and one of the South of England’s most famous tourist destinations.
 Southend-on-Sea is home to the world’s longest pier, a theme park, leisure attractions and a wealth of holiday accommodation, providing potential opportunities for work experience and useful context for your assignments.
 London Southend Airport is also close by.